johncmunson/docker-app/README.md

 ### Prerequisites

-- Docker installed.
+- Install Docker.
-- Node/npm (and possibly others) installed.
+- Install node/npm (and possibly others).
 This isn't absolutely essential, but if you don't then you'll have to always be running commands from inside containers which is not always convenient.
 - An account with a cloud hosting platform.
 This project is currently using Digital Ocean, but it should be trivial to switch to another platform such as AWS.

 ### Hacking in the dev environment